auraoupa/perf-pangeo-deployments/README.md

 ## Pangeo deployments

   - Dell personnal computer : Processeur Intel Xeon with 4 cores
-  - [IGE](http://www.ige-grenoble.fr/) team-size computing server cal1 : 20 cores in total, with a restriction to 2 cores per user
+  - [IGE](http://www.ige-grenoble.fr/) team-size computing server cal1 : 2 Inte(R)Xeon(R) CPUs with 16 cores (32 in total), with a restriction to 2 cores and 2GB per user on Virtual Machine jupytr (where jupyterhub is deployed)
   - [GRICAD](https://gricad-doc.univ-grenoble-alpes.fr/) intensive computing cluster [dahu](https://gricad-doc.univ-grenoble-alpes.fr/hpc/description/)

 Several nodes are available by submitting a job first, then launching jupyter notebook on the requested node :